Grant Writer for Global Paint for Charity

 The World Health Organization and Center for Disease Control estimated that 3 million children die each year from diarrhea and bad germs on interior surfaces including unpainted walls and unsanitary conditions, also mosquito viruses result in the deaths of more than 6 million people every year.
-And just one touch of a latex paint on the wall is to become the latest solution to reduce the number of deaths by 75% in developing countries every year.
+And just one touch of latex paint on the wall is to become the latest solution to reduce the number of deaths by 75% in developing countries every year.

-The Global Paint for Charity, Inc. (AKA "GPC" or "Global Paint") is a non-profit organization headquartered in Atlanta, Georgia working together with commercial businesses, residential households and other not-for-profit organizations in an effort to recycle Latex paint to change lives and protect the environment.
+The Global Paint for Charity, Inc. (AKA "GPC" or "Global Paint") is a non-profit organization headquartered in Atlanta, Georgia working together with commercial businesses, residential households, and other not-for-profit organizations in an effort to recycle Latex paint to change lives and protect the environment.
 We started our programs in March 2010, hoping to collect 500 gallons of paint to renovate schools and orphanages in the Caribbean and Africa within the year.
 In fact, the paint was collected in a single day was unbelievable.
-The spectacular response from our supporters, partners, volunteers and the media has encouraged us to continue to collect paint and raise money to distribute paint in many very poor villages in isolated rural locations around the world as we can.
-We have redistributed more than 120,000 gallons of paint to help with renovation and rejuvenation of family homes, homeless shelters, schools, churches, orphanages, and hospitals in many major cities in the U.S. and targeted communities around the world.
+The spectacular response from our supporters, partners, volunteers, and the media has encouraged us to continue to collect paint and raise money to distribute paint in many very poor villages in isolated rural locations around the world as we can.
+We have redistributed more than 320,000 gallons of paint to help with renovation and rejuvenation of family homes, homeless shelters, schools, churches, orphanages, and hospitals in many major cities in the U.S. and targeted communities around the world.

-There is a huge need for paint in the world.
-Very many of the existing family homes, schools, churches, orphanages, and buildings that we have seen in 18 developing countries are in such a poor state of renovation and beautification that they are not only uninhabitable in the rainy season but also dangerously close to collapse.
+There is a huge need to paint in the world.
+Very many of the existing family homes, schools, churches, orphanages, and buildings that we have seen in 34 developing countries are in such a poor state of renovation and beautification that they are not only uninhabitable in the rainy season but also dangerously close to collapse.
 Together, we can bring hope, color, happiness, pride, encouragement, uplift the spirit of many underserved families living in slum areas and poor environmental conditions, put smiles on many faces in different continents one gallon at a time.
 We provide excellent feedback to all our partners and supporters, we constantly post photos of our achieved projects on our social media networks and Before and After Pictures Gallery.

 Are you an experienced grant writer or fundraiser?
-Can you write dynamic copy that will bring attention to a cause you believe in?
+Can you write a dynamic copy that will bring attention to a cause you believe in?
 Are you passionate about the world and want to make a difference?
 Global Paint for Charity is looking for a person with a background in Grant Writing for nonprofits or sports and entertainment to help us to sustain and expand our paint recycling and donation programs, and other programs such as recruiting volunteers for our frequent painting projects for low-income families and homeless centers.

 This is not a traditional job.
 It is an opportunity to assist our organization and volunteer for a humble cause for less than a one-year term.
 Global Paint for Charity now collects unused paint from residences and businesses, recycles it and provides it to paint schools, hospitals, orphanages, churches, libraries, and family homes worldwide.
 This generous cause also protects the environment from the improper disposal of paint.
 As the success of the organization grows, this individual will lead additional team members to ensure all marketing tasks and fundraising activities continue to be completed to high standards with maximum efficiency.

-Regular Work Activities -System development, implementation, and management -Information management -Review contracts/proposals -Donors/Volunteers/Customers/vendor relations -Data Entry Key Skills -Strong written and verbal communication skills -Exceptional organizational and project management abilities -Bookkeeping skills -Great ability to focus -Concerned about doing things the right way -Calm under pressure -Learning based -Service-based attitude -Proven ability to succeed -Tech Savvy
+Regular Work Activities -System development, implementation, and management -Information management -Review contracts/proposals -Donors/Volunteers/Customers/vendor relations -Data Entry Key Skills -Strong written and verbal communication skills -Exceptional organizational and project management abilities -Bookkeeping skills -Great ability to focus -Concerned about doing things the right way -Calm under pressure -Learning-based -Service-based attitude -Proven ability to succeed -Tech Savvy

 - Event Planning / Management